JeffSmith-ok/Fintech_Consultant_Payment_Ethereum/README.md

 Review the transaction hash code associated with the validated blockchain transaction.

-Once I receive the transaction’s hash code, you will navigate to the Transactions section of Ganache to review the blockchain transaction details.
+Once I receive the transaction’s hash code, I will navigate to the Transactions section of Ganache to review the blockchain transaction details.
 To confirm that I have successfully created the transaction, I will save screenshots to the README.md file of my GitHub repository for this Challenge assignment.

 ## Technologies

 I created it with a dev environment running 3.7.13.
-Pip install the following libraries and dependencies in the installation guide.
+Pip install the following libraries and dependencies.

 ---